paritytech/polkadot-sdk/src/api/archive_unstable_header.md

 - `hash`: String containing the hexadecimal-encoded hash of the header to retreive.
 - `networkConfig` (optional): Object containing the configuration of the networking part of the function.
 See [here](./introduction.md) for details.
 Ignored if the JSON-RPC server doesn't need to perform a network request.
 Sensible defaults are used if not provided.

-**Return value**: An opaque string that identifies the query in progress.
+**Return value**: String containing an opaque value representing the operation.

 This function will later generate a notification in the following format: